Fujifilm X-T100 vs Sony WX800

 It is notable that the X-T100 has a hotshoe, while the WX800 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the X-T100 and the WX800 are recent models that are part of the current product line-up.
-The X-T100 replaced the earlier Fujifilm X-T20, while the WX800 followed on from the Sony WX500.
+The WX800 is a recent model that features in the current product line-up of Sony.
+In contrast, the X-T100 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the X-T100 was succeeded by the Fujifilm X-T200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Sony websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Fujifilm X-T100 or the Sony WX800 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.